diegoquintanav/diegoquintanav/README.md

 # About me

-- Hi 👋 I’m Diego.
-I'm from Chile 🇨🇱
-- I’m into comics and board games, among other things.
-I like playing, overall 🕹️
-- I’m currently growing my data engineering skills 🏗️
-- You can find ways to reach out to me in <https://diegoquintanav.github.io> or <https://www.linkedin.com/in/diego-quintana-valenzuela/> 📫
+Hi 👋 I’m Diego.
+I’m into comics and board games, among other things.
+I like playing, overall.
+You can find ways to reach out to me in <https://diegoquintanav.github.io> or <https://www.linkedin.com/in/diego-quintana-valenzuela/>

 ![diegoquintanav's profile counter](https://komarev.com/ghpvc/?username=diegoquintanav)